facebook/docusaurus/website/docs/deployment.md

 Once it finishes, you should see the production build under the `build/` directory.

-You can deploy your site to static site hosting services such as [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/).
+You can deploy your site to static site hosting services such as [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), and [Render](https://render.com/static-sites).
 Docusaurus sites are server rendered so they work without JavaScript too!

 ## Deploying to GitHub Pages